oracle/terraform-provider-oci/website/docs/d/core_boot_volume_backup.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the boot volume backup.
 * `image_id` - The image OCID used to create the boot volume the backup is taken from.
+* `kms_key_id` - The OCID of the KMS key which is the master encryption key for the boot volume backup.
 * `size_in_gbs` - The size of the boot volume, in GBs.
 * `source_type` - Specifies whether the backup was created manually, or via scheduled backup policy.
 * `state` - The current state of a boot volume backup.